GalMunGral/qft-viz/README.md

-## qft-viz
+# qft-viz

-Visualizing how the Quantum Fourier Transform is employed in solving the period-finding problem, a crucial component of Shor's algorithm for breaking RSA encryption.
+Visualizing how the quantum Fourier transform is employed in solving the period-finding problem, a crucial component of Shor's algorithm for breaking RSA encryption.